JohnGrime/EasyVis/README.md

 	EasyVis $ docker run -it --rm -p 3000:3000 stuff/easyvis

-Here we specify the use of a standard interactive terminal (`-it`) and that any changes to the local container file system should not be saved on exit (`--rm`).
+In the example above, we use a standard interactive terminal (`-it`) and specify that any changes to the local container file system should not be saved on exit (`--rm`).

 ## Notes